Excellent

 Property Inspection

-Our RICS chartered surveyor visits your OX49 property and conducts a thorough visual inspection of all accessible areas.
-The inspection typically takes 2-4 hours depending on property size and complexity.
-We examine the structure, fabric, and visible services while noting any defects or concerns.
+Our RICS chartered surveyor visits your OX49 property and carries out a thorough visual inspection of every accessible area.
+The inspection usually takes 2-4 hours, depending on the size and complexity of the home.
+We look at the structure, fabric and visible services, and note any defects or concerns as we go.

 3